What Is a Credit Score? The Secret Formula Behind That Magic Number

 The FICO scale ranges from a low 300 to a high 850.
 The higher your score, the more likely you will qualify for the lowest interest rates.
 FICO gives its formula to the three credit bureaus—Equifax, Experian, and TransUnion—and they apply the math to your credit reports.
 Each pulls information from a slightly different network of lenders to compile its own report on you.
 (FICO earns a small royalty for each score the bureaus sell to lenders.)
 Because of this, you actually have three FICO scores, one from each of the bureaus, and they can vary by as many as 50 points.

 A: Your score reflects how well you’ve managed your debt.
 Black marks such as late payments remain on your record for seven years.
 (For some forms of bankruptcy, it’s ten years.)
 There are factors that don’t affect your score: employment status, income, debit card habits, savings, bounced checks, overdraft fees, utility bills, and late rent (if the issue hasn’t gone to court).
+Credit score calculations can get complicated, and there are some myths about what will hurt your credit score, but actually don’t.

 Here’s what the bureaus use to calculate your score.